 Akin, A., Esin.
 C. and Celik K. 2003.
 'Kadinin Saglik Hakki ve Dunya Saglik Orgutu'nun Avrupa'da Kadin Sagligi'nin Iyilestirilmesine Yonelik Stratejik Eylem Plani' in A. Akin (ed) Toplumsal Cinsiyet, Saglik ve Kadin (Gender, Health and Women).
 Hacettepe University Publications: Ankara.

 - 'Creating multimodal narratives in the Calais camp' project (together with Aura Lounasmaa and Corinne Squire).
 University of East London's Impact Fund.
 April-July 2016.

 - NCRM International Visitor Exchange Scheme (IVES) (CNR project, together with Corinne Squire and Molly Andrews).
 November 2016.

-Narrative MethodologiesInterconnections between gender, power and politics
+Narrative MethodologiesInterconnections between power networks and narratives

 Visual Storytelling, Multimodal Narratives